History of Canada (1982–present)

-The history of Canada (1982–present) refers to the period immediately following the Canada Act until the present.

 The Canada Act (1982)

 In 1982, the Canada Act was passed by the British parliament and granted Royal Assent by Queen Elizabeth II on March 29.
 The corresponding Constitution Act was passed by the Canadian parliament and granted Royal Assent by the Queen on April 17, thus patriating the Constitution of Canada, and marking one of Trudeau's last major acts before his resignation in 1984.
 Previously, the constitution has existed only as an act of British parliament, and the documents remained there.
 Canada had established complete sovereignty as an independent country, with the Queen's role as monarch of Canada separate from her role as the British monarch or the monarch of any of the other Commonwealth realms.

 At the same time, the Canadian Charter of Rights and Freedoms was added in place of the previous Canadian Bill of Rights.
 Some of the negotiations between provincial and federal leaders, specifically those concerning the so-called Notwithstanding Clause, had failed to include Quebec Premier René Lévesque.
 Resentment over this "stab in the back" led to attempts to veto the constitution, which were ultimately ruled out.